xingyuanzhao-project/UMN-ODIM-Data-Cleaning/report.md

 - The source url should not be a google doc, google drive, or similar cloude storage service provider, because this will raise accessibility issues for other researchers.

 - The victim and sources should have index number for better indexing and avoiding duplication of names.
-The index should be string/character or similar data type rather than numberic.
+The index should be string/character.

 Template Example: